Thankful For Those Who Helped Me Up

 With his help, I grew deeper in my faith than ever before.

 My dad was the one who baptized me in the little pool at the church when I was twelve.
-My parents are the greatest spiritual influence I ever had, far beyond any preacher, youth pastor, camp counsellor or friend.
-I know now the utter blessing of having Christian parents, and for them I am truly thankful.
+My parents are the greatest spiritual influence I ever had, far beyond any preacher, youth pastor, camp counselor or friend.
+I know now the utter blessing of having Christian parents, and for them, I am truly thankful.

 Related: Transforming Into a Christian Family

 Now, I am a mom of four: three sons and my youngest, a daughter.
 My daughter is very determined.
 She made up her mind somewhere along the line that mommy, and only mommy, could hold her during church.
 She loved to go to the nursery, as long as I was there too.
 I did enjoy visiting with the nursery volunteers and other moms, but I really wanted to be in the service.